 How serious are signs of stress in dogs?

-The sooner you notice the symptoms of stress in your dog, the less chance they will escalate into more serious behaviour issues.
-Pets can cope with a certain amount of anxiety, but a ‘normal’ stress reaction should last a short time, and end when the trigger has gone.
-If it lasts longer, or happens more often, your dog’s anxiety could be escalating into a fear or phobia.
+The sooner you notice the signs and symptoms of stress in your dog, the less chance there is that they will escalate into more serious behavioural problems.
+Pets can cope with a certain amount of anxiety, but a ‘normal’ stress reaction should only last a short time and end when the trigger has gone.
+If it lasts longer, or happens more often, your dog’s anxiety could escalate into a fear or a phobia.

 How to calm a stressed dog

 Try these simple tips for reducing stress in dogs:

 - Provide safe, quiet places to hide – like a cupboard under the stairs, or a dog crate draped with blankets.

 - Avoid being with your dog constantly, as this may make it difficult for your dog to cope with being left alone, and possibly lead to separation anxiety.
 Try to leave your dog in another room occasionally – with a tasty chew or stimulating toy for distraction.

 - Don’t crowd your dog or make too much fuss of them – they may need to retreat to their own space to feel safe.